 •looking out for invisible gifted children and for gifted children who may have a learning difficulty

 FIONA AND DOMINIC WESTBROOK, COUNSELLOR-IN-TRAINING, SPOKE AT THE WORLD GIFTED CONFERENCE IN SYDNEY IN JULY

 The Frustration Inferno: Counselling gifted children experiencing chronic boredom and acute frustration

 Most educators, medical practitioners, psychologists and counsellors receive no specific training in working with gifted clients.
 Yet, by definition, gifted individuals are different to the norm and practices that may work for others may not necessarily work for them.
 In this session a Psychologist and a Counsellor-in Training will discuss effects of chronic boredom and how easily extreme frustration can masquerade and be misinterpreted as mental health issues and learning difficulties.

-FIONA WILL BE PRESENTING AT SENG IN CHICAGO IN AUGUST 2017
+FIONA PRESENTED TWO TALKS AT SENG IN CHICAGO IN AUGUST 2017

 Gay, trans and gender diverse gifted creatives: personal narratives of the experience of extreme diversity.